Applying to master’s programmes

 Scholarships are not awarded on social or economic grounds.
 The scholarship decisions are made in connection with the admission decisions.
 According to the Universities Act (558/2009), university scholarship decisions are not subject to appeal.

-More information about tuition fees and scholarships at Aalto University can be found at the Scholarships and Tuition Fees website.
+More information about tuition fees and scholarships at Aalto University can be found at the Scholarships and Tuition Fees webpage.

 If you have questions about the evaluation criteria or studies, please contact the study option in question directly.
-The contact information for study options can be found at the bottom of their webpages and on the Into portal (see ‘Contact’, the last item on the navigation bar of the programme pages).
+The contact information for study options can be found at the bottom of their webpages.

 Other useful information